solana-foundation/developer-content/docs/toolkit/test-suite/basics.md

 sidebarLabel: Testing Basics
 title: Solana Testing Basics
 sidebarSortOrder: 2
+description:
+  "How to run tests for solana program development"
+keywords:
+  - solana development
+  - solana testing
+  - test basics
+  - how to test programs
 ---

 > This is a beta version of the [Solana Toolkit](/docs/toolkit/index.md), and is